SherG/tester1/site/content/_index.md

     You'll gain impressive strength and agility with our 5-star rated program, which is endorsed by medical researcher Anne Moscona, M.D.
 intro:
-  heading: 5-Star Rated Personal Trainers
+  heading: 5-Star Rated Personal Trainer
   text: >-
     Our fitness training is based on   the very best exercise research.
 Our pricing is competitive.
 Train at your choice of 3 private gyms in midtown